Shoresh Ghaderi

 What is Slippage in the Forex market?
 What is Slippage in the Forex market?

 There are many dynamics, movements, and fluctuations in the Forex market due to the widespread and high volume of trades.
-Sometimes these movements and volatility are done for a short period.
-In these circumstances, trades may not accurately activate in the desired number, and this occurrence is called Slippage.
+Occasionally, these shifts and volatilities occur for a short period.
+During such times, trades may not be executed at the anticipated rates, leading to a phenomenon known as Slippage.
 Further, we will introduce slippage, the reason for its existence in Forex, and when it occurs.
-Stay tuned.
+Keep reading for more insights.

 Contents